 2.)
 INTERRUPTIONS: Noise.
 During dinner service, there are staff members pouring drinks, picking up plates, putting down plates, walking around and drawing attention away from the toast.
 Also, if the staff is active at this time, it can also limit or interrupt what the photographer & videographers are capturing (line-of-site).

 3.)
 COLD FOOD: I see this one time and time again.
 When food is served, people should eat.
 What happens when a person begins a toast?
 Most people stop eating out of respect and embarrassment (of being the only one eating).
 I’ve seen hundreds of dollars worth of filet mignon go cold for this reason.

 4.)
 FLOW: Having the toasts before dinner or after dinner can help with the flow a little easier.
 Interruptions during meal service can affect the chef, vendors, and the bride & groom’s wedding itinerary.

 5.)
 VENDOR BREAKS: Dinner can sometimes be the only time vendors can take a break and have their meal service, especially photographers & videographers (who have been with the bride & groom all day).
 With toasts during the meal, most likely vendors will go hungry as they will have to capture moments during this time.

 6.)
-NERVOUS TOASTERS: If you have issues with people having stage fright, have the toast before the meal (so they don’t lose their meal afterwards).
-It allows them an earlier opportunity to get through it quicker so they can relax through dinner.
+NERVOUS TOASTERS: If you have issues with people having stage fright, have the toast before the meal (so they don’t lose their meal afterward).
+It allows them an earlier opportunity to get through it quickly so they can relax through dinner.

 HELPFUL TIP: If you have more than 3 or 4 people giving a toast, consider doing some of them at the rehearsal dinner.
 This will cut down time at the wedding and give the first round of important toasters the spotlight a little more (At the wedding: Best Man, Maid /Matron Of Honor, Fathers.
 At the Rehearsal: Close friends, co-workers, schoolmates, etc..)